- CHAPTER 1 - The Basics of the MBA Degree

-Data from Poets & Quants shows that Stanford University’s Graduate School of Business boasts the highest average GRE scores for 2016, with students earning verbal and quantitative scores of 164 and a writing score of 4.8.
-Boston College’s Carroll School of Management, which earned the 50th highest GRE scores, reported average scores of 155 for verbal, 154 for quantitative, and 4.0 for writing.
+Data from Poets & Quants shows that Stanford University’s Graduate School of Business boasts the highest average GRE scores for 2018, with students averaged scores of 329.
+Boston College’s Carroll School of Management, which earned the 50th highest GRE scores, reported an average score of 307.

 Students who take the computer-generated GRE exam typically receive scores in 10-15 days, while those who take the paper version receive them within five weeks.
 Within the report, students see a breakdown of scores for individual sections along with how they placed within percentile rankings against other examinees.

 Average GRE Score for Intended Business Majors, 2014-2017